 Can I make salmon cakes ahead of time?

-You can!
+Yep.
 Either form them and place them in the fridge until you are ready to cook or you can cook them and reheat when ready to serve.
+Leftover salmon cakes can be stored in an airtight container for up to 3 days.
+I suggest reheating them in a skillet over medium heat or for 2-3 minutes in an Air Fryer.
+My husband would even argue that they are better the next day.

 Where did salmon croquettes originate from?